How to Make Money Recycling Paper (Including Shredded Paper)

 Running a recycling business can bring in some nice extra cash, especially if you’re recycling scrap metal or aluminum.
 Some companies will also pay you to bring in paper products for recycling.

+Now, you’re not going to get rich by recycling paper.
+In fact, the average pay for paper recycling equals out to $50 to $75 per ton.
 Getting a steady income from recycling paper is probably not going to happen.
 If you’re looking for a steady income, you might want to try recycling wood pallets instead.

 Why Should I Try to Make Money Recycling Paper?

-So if you’re not going to make very much money recycling paper, what’s the motive?
 While the extra cash may be nice, you may have another motive for recycling paper.

-Do you love going outside and viewing the trees, walking in the woods or having wood products at home?
+Do you love going outside and viewing the trees, walking in the woods, or having wood products at home?
 If so, you can help regenerate and preserve those trees by helping more paper products get recycled.

 How to Make Money Recycling Paper